pponto/react-neighborhood-map/README.md

 ## Running in Production Mode

-You can run the build for testing the service worker following these steps
+You can run the build for testing the service worker following these steps:

-1 First `npm run build` to create an optimized version 2 Then `npm run deploy` to deploy to the specified address
+1. First `npm run build` to create an optimized version
+2. Then `npm run deploy` to deploy to the specified address